Designations Congruent with Things: Chapter 23

 All the emo Jedi go bad.

-“Please don’t compare yourself to a fantasy franchise in a misleadingly futuristic setting in which worth is genetically determined,” Hermann murmurs.
+“Please don’t compare yourself to a fantasy franchise with a misleadingly futuristic setting in which worth is genetically determined,” Hermann murmurs.
 “You do not belong in the Star Wars universe.
 No one with a rational thought in their head belongs there.”

 “Extremely,” Hermann says.